CPA Firm Recruitment Guide: Cover Letters

 - Mention your qualifications in broad terms including your education and how you learned about the opening.

-Paragraph 2 (and possibly 3): Overview of your qualifications
+Paragraph 2 & 3: Overview of your qualifications

 - It is fine to use bullet points instead of a paragraph for this section.